Analysis of singularities of area minimizing currents, Part I: planar frequency, branch points of rapid decay, and weak locally uniform approximation: Introduction

-Almgren's strategy in \cite{Almgren} for bounding the dimension of the singular set was to establish first $(n-2)$-dimensionality of the set of non branch point singularities (such as the point $(0, 0)$ in example $T_{2}$ above).
-It is easily seen that at a non branch point singularity, each tangent cone is a singular cone whose spine---i.e.\ the maximal dimensional subspace of translation invariance---is of dimension $\leq n-2$.
-Based on this fact, Almgren developed an elementary, very general argument (\cite[Corollary~2.27]{Almgren}) to show that the Hauadorff dimension of the set of non branch point singularities is at most $n-2$.
+Almgren's strategy in \cite{Almgren} for bounding the dimension of the singular set was to establish first $(n-2)$-dimensionality of the set of non-branch-point singularities (such as the point $(0, 0)$ in example $T_{2}$ above).
+It is easily seen that at a non-branch-point singularity, each tangent cone is a singular cone whose spine---i.e.\ the maximal subspace of translation invariance---is of dimension $\leq n-2$.
+Based on this fact, Almgren developed an elementary, very general argument (\cite[Corollary~2.27]{Almgren}) to show that the Hauadorff dimension of the set of non-branch-point singularities is at most $n-2$.
 Once this result was in place, it remained to bound the size of the branch set.
 This was by far the deepest and most involved part of \cite{Almgren}, for which Almgren developed a powerful set of techniques and ideas that have since been highly influential in a wide variety of geometric and PDE theoretic problems.
-More recently, De~Lellis and Spadaro published Almgren's theory in more modern and concise language (\cite{DeLSpa1},\cite{DeLSpa2},\cite{DeLSpa3}), providing technical streamlining of certain parts of the original version \cite{Almgren}, and generating a renewed interest in this profound work and making it more accessible.
+More recently, De~Lellis and Spadaro published Almgren's theory in more modern and concise language (\cite{DeLSpa1},\cite{DeLSpa2},\cite{DeLSpa3}), providing technical streamlining of certain parts of the original version \cite{Almgren}, and generating a renewed interest in this profound work by making it more accessible.